openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

-The conversion of an integer or floating-point expression *x* to a boolean value must follow the *C* language convention---any nonzero value is converted to ``true``, and the value of zero is converted to ``false``.
+The conversion of an integer or floating-point expression *x* to a boolean value must follow the *C* language convention: any nonzero value is converted to ``true``, and the value of zero is converted to ``false``.
 In other words, the result of expression *x*  conversion to type ``boolean`` is always the same as the result of comparison *x != 0*.